-As my team and I worked tirelessly to develop the Baby Sleep Trainer video training series one thought that came up through the feedback channels was that sleep training really is a lifestyle change.
-Much like exercise or diet, if you want your child to have healthy sleep habits throughout their childhood, then you must ensure that you are enforcing good sleep habits in your family’s day-to-day life.
-So, how do you work towards good sleep habits for your infant while still meeting the needs of your older children?
+It is possible to successfully sleep train baby with an older sibling (or siblings).
+In creating the Baby Sleep Trainer Program, one thought that came up through the feedback channels is that sleep training really is a lifestyle change.
+It’s just like diet and exercise.
+For healthy sleep habits, you must ensure that you are enforcing those habits in your family’s day-to-day life.
+So, how do you work towards sleep training while still meeting the needs of your older children?
+Read on to learn!

-There are two main categories when discussing maintaining good sleep training habits for younger children while caring for older siblings’ sleep.
+There are two main issues we see when sleep training a younger sibling while caring for an older siblings’ needs.

-There is a lot of apprehension that goes along with sleep training, but thankfully disrupting older children’s sleep through the training process is almost never something parents find to be an issue.
+There is a lot of apprehension that goes along with sleep training.
+Thankfully, disrupting an older sibling’s sleep is almost never something parents find to be an issue.

 If you would like more advice on an age-appropriate sleeping schedule for your kiddo, sign up for my newsletter!